nickeblewis/nfoliojs/README.md

 - Attendees can register with the site to join the walk
 - Post their photos their later
 - We can discuss their photos in real time at the end of the day

+## Things

+- The edit route isn't fully set up yet which I have been trying to get to work today.
+In fact it destroyed a whole node.
+So will need to wipe the data back to square one again!